Metal Roofing – The Strongest and Last Roof You’ll Ever Buy

 Next, you need to factor in materials or the type of metal and style of the panel.
 Notably, metal prices run from the less expensive galvanized steel to the higher price of copper.
 Furthermore, manufacturers price metal panels according to the gauge or thickness.
 The smaller the gauge number, the thicker the panel or shingle and the more expensive.
 Also, there is a variance in price for different styles.
 Homeowners can choose from styles that mimic slate, clay, shake, and asphalt shingles.
 Standing-seam installation is another option.
 Each carries its own price tag.

 It’s no surprise that people have used metal roofing for centuries; its longevity and durability are unmatched.
 But quality materials are only part of the equation, you also need an installation by a qualified contractor.
 And Xterior provides both.
 First, we get our roofing materials from ABC Supply Co.
-Inc, the largest wholesale distributor of roofing in the US.
+Inc. and Beacon Building Products, two of the largest wholesale distributors of roofing in the US.
 Second, our years of experience coupled with the use of the latest technology assures you of a long-lasting roof.

-Plus, we offer many financing options like 0% down, low monthly payments or 0% interest rate.
-We’ll even find financing for you, no matter your credit score.
+Plus, we offer many financing options like 0% down, low monthly payments or 0% interest rate for qualified homeowners.
 Additionally, we offer discounts to military families, seniors, teachers, and first responders.
 So, give us a call today at 336-329-3667 for a free no-obligation quote.
 Because nothing can protect your home like a metal roof.